heavyk/Captain-Of-Industry/captain.md

 - also the ability to partially unity build something sending the hand to get materials acrooss the map easily (also useful in the early game to save diesel)

-- priorites panel: it'd be cool to have a panel where priorities can be given names and their priorities reordered by dragging them around. the idea is I can create a list of priorities like "oil", "iron", "steel", etc. and then I can arrange their order. additional options can be set on a per-priority basis like "allow partial loads".
+- priorites panel: it'd be cool to have a panel where priorities can be given names and their priorities reordered by dragging them around. the idea is I can create a list of priorities like "oil", "iron", "steel", etc. and then I can arrange their order.
+  - additional options can be set on a per-priority basis like:
+    - "allow partial loads"
+    - "idle priority" with the ability to customise after how much time of being idle threshold.

 ### improvements to existing functionality